rock-base/doc/documentation/ros/index.md

 ---
-title: The ROS-Rock Bridge
+title: The ROS/Rock Bridge
-sort_info: 0
+sort_info: 40
+group: addons
 ---

 This section of the documentation will detail how to integrate ROS within a Rock